tatsuokun/deepdep/README.md

  You can install these packages by `pip instlall -r requirements.txt`.

 ### Dataset
-Put conllx format dataset (for example PTB English as in the original paper) in `DeNSe/data/`
+Put conllx format dataset (for example PTB English as in the original paper) in `deepdep/data`

 If you want to run this program quickly, please make your directory structure as below.
  ```
-DeNSe
-│
+deepdep
 │
 ├ data
 │　└ ptb.conllx